 My research interests lie at the intersection of enumerative geometry and mathematical physics.
 My work so far revolves around a powerful tool called topological recursion, which is a recursive formula discovered by Chekhov, Eynard and Orantin around 2007.
 This procedure has appeared in a wide range of fields such as enumerative geometry, volumes of moduli spaces, Gromov-Witten invariants, integrable systems, geometric quantization, mirror symmetry, matrix models, knot theory and string theory.
 Here are the slides of my Ph.D. defense.

 I find interactions between fields especially fascinating and I am always curious to learn about new exciting mathematics.
-For instance, I am also interested in the moduli space of curves, free probability, resurgence and topological field theories.
+For instance, I am also interested in the moduli space of curves, free probability, resurgence and topological quantum field theories.